larryhastings/starvote/README.md

 Alternatively, the path may be a *starvote format* file.
-*starvote format* files should end with the file extension `.starvote` and contain a *starvote format election* in UTF-8 format.  *starvote format elections* explicitly specify all the parameters of the election.
+*starvote format* files should end with the file extension `.starvote` and contain a *starvote format election* encoded in UTF-8.  *starvote format elections* explicitly specify all the parameters of the election.

 For example, you can run this from the root of the